KristjanTammekivi/Haredo/README.md

 ## Examples

-Note on methods: most methods are chainable and don't mutate, instead they return a clone of the object with the changes applied to it
+Note on methods: most methods are chainable and don't mutate, instead they return a clone of the object with the changes applied to it.

+For more examples check out [src/examples](https://github.com/KristjanTammekivi/Haredo/tree/master/src/examples) directory in github

 ```typescript
 import { Haredo } from 'haredo';